hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

     --genesis=/opt/besu/genesis.json
     ```

-The Besu Genesis file to use when evaluating the EVM.
+The [Besu genesis file](genesis-items.md) to use when evaluating the EVM.
 Most useful are the `alloc` items that set up accounts and their stored memory states.
-For a complete description of this file see [Genesis file items](genesis-items.md).

 `--prestate` is a deprecated alternative option name.